bjackman/nas/README.md

 To run on Raspberry Pi 5 with the Radxa Penta SATA hat, on Ubuntu server.
 Should be easy enough to adapt to other distros.

+It uses ZFS, but only really to take advantage of compression (which is not enabled explicitly, it seems to be enabled by default) and global snapshots.
+It doesn't create datasets for different users or usecases.

 ## To deploy

 These steps are done on your normal computer, not on the NAS.